pbuckner/x-plane_plugins/XPython/docs/source/development/modules/widgets.rst

     `Official SDK <https://developer.x-plane.com/sdk/XPWidgets/#XPGetWidgetProperty>`__ :index:`XPGetWidgetProperty`

-.. py:function:: setKeyboardFocus(widgetID)
+.. py:function:: setKeyboardFocus(widgetID) -> XPWidgetID

     :param XPWidgetID widgetID: widget to receive keystrokes
-    :return: XPWidgetID of widget which actually receives keystrokes or 0
+    :return: :class:`XPWidgetID` of widget which actually receives keystrokes or 0

     Controls which widget will receive keystrokes.
 Pass the Widget ID of the widget to get the keys.
 Note that if the widget does not